 According to our hypothesis, the third pillar of mutual learning, namely, the application design, can play a critical role.
 In this regard, our results show that the subject learning has substantially benefited from the refinement of the control paradigm according to P1’s suggestions.
 This new control paradigm seems to have directly influenced his ability to learn how to modulate his brain patterns (Fig 6D).
 In fact, not only the subject exhibited a general improvement of the features separability from the initial design to the final one (from control paradigm 1 to 4, Fig 6D), but also a significant positive trend only in the case of the last control paradigm.
 In the other cases, discriminancy remains stable (or even decreases) over time.

-It is interesting to note that, while one might have expected a stabilization of feature discriminancy once BCI command accuracy saturated to high levels (Fig 3A), it continuous to increase for both subjects even after the last re-calibration (Fig 4B).
+It is interesting to note that, while one might have expected a stabilization of feature discriminancy once BCI command accuracy saturated to high levels (Fig 3A), it continues to increase for both subjects even after the last re-calibration (Fig 4B).
 This might be explained by the fact that the Cybathlon application imposed high demands not only on command accuracy, but also on delivery speed, which had further margins of improvement (Fig 2A).
 Our results are in line with the emerging belief about the need for more stimulating BCI training contexts [47,53,66].

 Limitations